logan416ah-cloud/Practice/README.md

 # Practice
-This repository is for practice with various coding excercises.
+This repository is for practice.

+Contains early iterations of my NYT Archive Pipeline project.
+I kept it to document my learning progress.